-The System/370 Model 145 (Figure 6-4) is a versatile data processing system for both commercial and scientific applications.
-It has virtual storage capability, provides efficient performance while preserving upward compatibility, and offers main storage capacities as large as 2,048K (2,097,152 bytes).
+The System/370 Model 145 (Figure 6-4), with either the IBM 3145 Processing Unit or the IBM 3145-3 Processing Unit (with improved performance), is a versatile data processing system for both commercial and scientific applications.
+It has virtual storage capability, provides efficient performance while preserving upward compatibility, and offers processor storage capacities as large as 2,048K (2,097,152 bytes).

-The performance of this model is further enhanced by:
+The performance of the Model 145 is further enhanced by:

-- 1. System/370's notable reliability and serviceability features, such as its retry capabilities, error-logging facilities, extensive internal checking circuits, and error-checking and correction (ECC) circuits for main and control storage. - 2.
-A console file, which provides a facility for loading control storage with either the System/370 micro-program, extensive microdiagnostics, or system tests. - 3.
-An alter/display function, which provides a means of displaying and altering main storage without interfering with any concurrent I/O operations.
+- System/370's notable reliability and serviceability features, such as its retry capabilities, error-logging facilities, extensive internal checking circuits, and error checking and correction (ECC) circuits for main storage and control storage. - A console file, which provides a facility for loading control storage with either the System/370 microprogram, extensive microdiagnostics, or system tests. - 3.
+An alter/display function, which provides a means of displaying and altering main storage without interfering with any concurrent I/O operations. - 4.
+A control storage capacity of 128K (131,072 bytes) in the 3145-3 Processing Unit.